 The world is getting smaller.
 Global sourcing has become a key to success in the food industry.
-However, the regulatory burdens and liabilities associated with being a food importer are large and about to get much greater.
+However, the regulatory burdens associated with being a food importer are very large.
 Compliance no longer begins at the border.
 A new law–The Food Safety Modernization Act (FSMA)–now requires importers of food to have a foreign supplier verification program (FSVP) to verify that foreign suppliers are producing food in compliance with stringent new food safety regulations.
-U.S. Food Imports LLC (USFI) provides the tools U.S. firms need to source globally without the burdens and risks.
+U.S. Food Imports LLC (USFI) handles all of your compliance responsibilities under the FSVP Rule.
 USFI also helps foreign exporters meet the new regulatory requirements of FSMA.
+We provide FSVP Agent services.
+We assist firms in all other FDA and USDA regulatory requirements related to food imports as well.
 We look forward to giving you the competitive edge in the 21st century marketplace.
 Learn more.

 Food Import Growth

 Growth in Dollar Value of U.S. Food Imports 1999-2014